 Rooms are graced with one of four design themes: Gold, Land, Tree or Love.
 Our favourite of the former is Love-category room Nha Cretcheu, which has an elevated four-poster bed with a frame hewn from slender wooden boughs, a seductive fireplace by the bed (with a stash of logs so you can stoke the flames), a Jacuzzi bath tub and an invigorating outdoor shower.
 Chandelier lights with spaghetti-thin crystalline threads add glitter, and there’s a huge bath tub overlooking the gardens.
 Terra is a cosy Tree Room with a wooden four-poster, a desk overlooking the garden, a Jacuzzi, his and hers showers, a fireplace and a terrace deck.

 Flanked by a four-poster day-bed and sunloungers, the ink-green infinity pool overlooks the gardens, where grapes, tea, fennel, cabbage and beans flourish in the fruit and vegetable patches.
+It's heated by solar power from April to September (it can get quite toasty, so dip a toe in first).
+Please note, only children aged 10 and over are allowed in the pool between 9am and 12 noon, with adult supervision.

 Gardening gloves; a tambourine/guitar/song book for the bonfire – the perfect place to showcase your musical talents.
 Flammable attire is best left behind.